The testimony that convicted R. Kelly

 Over more than five weeks, nearly a dozen victims of R. Kelly took the stand in a New York courtroom to provide harrowing details of the abuse and mistreatment they suffered at the hands of the famous singer.

-Many of the eleven women and men, some of whom cannot be publicly identified, describing having sex with R. Kelly when they were underage.
+Many of the 11 women and men, some of whom cannot be publicly identified, describing having sex with R. Kelly when they were underage.
 They described him as controlling, angry and violent - adding that he required them to call him "daddy".

 Other women say they were forced to write letters of blackmail, including false confessions that could later be used against them.